-Determining the best data storage method is one of the most important issues a company must resolve.
-And that data is much more than mere information.
 Today’s organizations rely on their proprietary data assets to make critical business decisions, utilizing powerful algorithms to derive invaluable insights from the unstructured data they’ve gathered from customers, researchers, and competitors.
-Determining where to store that data can be a daunting challenge.
-To make the best decision for storing data, companies need to weigh the benefits of on-premises vs off-premises solutions and various cloud-based options.
+Choosing a data storage solution can be a daunting challenge.
+To make the best decision, companies need to weigh the benefits of on-premises vs off-premises solutions and various cloud-based options.